Andrejkf/solution_advanced_lane_finding/report_template.md

 ##### 3.2 Perspective transform.

 3.2.1.
 First, image of ROI was selected.
-(Cell 42 in Jupyter notebook)
+(Cell 42 in Jupyter notebook).

 3.2.2.
-Then, Hough transform was applied to binary image Region of Interest with function cv2.HoughLinesP().
-(Cell 49 in Jupyter notebook)
+Then, Hough transform was applied to binary image Region of Interest with function *cv2.HoughLinesP().* (Cell 49 in Jupyter notebook).

 3.2.3.
-In addition, to define the source and destination points the output heigh of points was defined as *0.4 * imghigh*  (cell 52 Jupyter notebook) for top_rigth and top_left vertices as destination points.
+In addition, to define the source and destination points the output heigh of points was defined as ** *0.4 * imghigh* **  (cell 52 Jupyter notebook) for top_rigth and top_left vertices as destination points.

 Bellow, you may find a short part of code to ilustrate it: